 Adjusting To Adventure Therapy

 Before opening up about your addiction, you need to get settled in with the unique demands of adventure therapy.
-Even if you’ve been through a traditional rehab treatment, you’re not really prepared for what you will experience.
-As a result, it’s better to spend the first few days understanding the curriculum of events, adjusting to your new and arduous schedule and getting used to everything.
+Even if you’ve been through traditional rehab treatment, you’re not really prepared for what you will experience.
+As a result, it’s better to spend the first few days understanding the curriculum of events, adjusting to your new and arduous schedule, and getting used to everything. [inline_cta_one]

 For example, you might find yourself waking up with the sun as it rises every morning.
 This new early morning schedule will take a few days to get used to and won’t put you in the best mood for being open about your addiction struggles.
-You’ll also be experiencing physically challenging activities, such as hiking, mountain climbing and even swimming.
+You’ll also be experiencing physically challenging activities, such as:

 Finding Your Support Group